Béatrice Bonifassi

 Béatrice "Betty" Bonifassi (born c.
 1971) is a Canadian vocalist based in Montreal.
 She has a deep, contralto singing voice, sometimes referred to as "masculine", which has been compared to that of Shirley Bassey.
 Bonifassi has performed music of many styles in both English and French—from jazz, to traditional music, to blues, to electronica.
-In 2003 she gained international exposure when she provided the singing voices for the title characters of the animated film The Triplets of Belleville (Les Triplettes de Belleville).
+In 2003, she gained international exposure when she provided the singing voices for the title characters of the animated film The Triplets of Belleville (Les Triplettes de Belleville).
 She has collaborated with composer and saxophonist, François D'Amours and has performed and toured with musician Maxime Morin (also known as DJ Champion).
 Bonifassi appeared as a guest vocalist on Deweare's album High Class Trauma (2006), and she is one half of the electronic music duo Beast.

 Personal life

-Bonifassi was born in Nice, France to a Yugoslavian mother and a father of Niçois-Italian descent.
-Raised in a bilingual household, and having studied foreign languages at University, she became interested in other cultures and their traditional music.
+Bonifassi was born in Nice, France, to a Yugoslav mother and a father of Niçois-Italian descent.
+Raised in a bilingual household, and having studied foreign languages at university, she became interested in other cultures and their traditional music.
 She has been singing and writing music for two decades.

 In 1997, Bonifassi met her now ex-husband, Québécois composer Benoît Charest, while singing Jimi Hendrix covers at a Montreal jazz club.
 Later that year she moved from France to Montreal to join Charest, and has lived in the Canadian city ever since.

 Work with DJ Champion

 In the late 1990s, Benoît Charest and Montreal DJ and musician Maxime Morin became co-owners of Ben & Max Studios – a company specializing in jingles and soundtracks.
-In 2001 Morin sold his share in the company back to Charest in order to continue his own musical career under the pseudonym DJ Champion, however he remained in contact with Bonifassi and Charest: Morin performed bass and percussion on the song "Belleville Rendez-vous", from the 2003 animated film, The Triplets of Belleville (Les Triplettes de Belleville) and he also performed this song live with Bonifassi and Charest at the 76th Academy Awards ceremony—Morin played percussion on a bicycle during the performance.
+In 2001 Morin sold his share in the company back to Charest in order to continue his own musical career under the pseudonym DJ Champion, however he remained in contact with Bonifassi and Charest: Morin performed bass and percussion on the song "Belleville Rendez-vous", from the 2003 animated film, The Triplets of Belleville and he also performed this song live with Bonifassi and Charest at the 76th Academy Awards ceremony—Morin played percussion on a bicycle during the performance.

-In 2004 Bonifassi collaborated with Morin once again (performing as "DJ Champion") on his 2004 debut album, Chill'em All.
+In 2004, Bonifassi collaborated with Morin once again (performing as "DJ Champion") on his 2004 debut album, Chill'em All.
 The album included the hit single "No Heaven" which is a soulful and bluesy song set against heavy dance beats and noisy guitar riffs.
 Inspired by Negro Songs of Protest, Bonifassi sings a plaintive tune reminiscent of the work songs sung by the chain-gangs of the American South in the late 19th and early 20th centuries.

 "I heard Betty singing those blues songs, and she was the girl for that job," said Morin.

 With the success of Chill'em All, Bonifassi toured for over two years with "Champion & His G-Strings".
-In 2008 the pair recorded a version of 1957 Screamin' Jay Hawkins hit "I Put a Spell on You" to be used as the theme song of the Québécois film Truffe.
+In 2008 the pair recorded a version of 1957 Screamin' Jay Hawkins hit "I Put a Spell on You" to be used as the theme song of the Québécois film Truffles.